rlaphoenix/pvsfunc/README.md

 [![Issues](https://img.shields.io/github/issues/rlaPHOENiX/pvsfunc?style=flat)](https://github.com/rlaPHOENiX/pvsfunc/issues)
 [![PR's Accepted](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](https://makeapullrequest.com)

+## Installation

+Install VapourSynth C libraries first! (this is different to the pypi/pip `vapoursynth` package!)

+    pip install --user pvsfunc

+Done!
+However, there are further dependencies listed below that you may need to install depending on the classes you intend to use, and your use-case.
+Don't forget to install them if needed!

+## Building

+Building from source requires [Poetry](https://python-poetry.org).
+Simply run `poetry install` or `poetry build` for distribution wheel and source packages.

+## License

+This project is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3) license.
+Please read and agree to the license before use, it can be found in the [LICENSE](LICENSE) file.

 * * *

 Below is information about the projects included in pvsfunc that are available to use.
 Don't take it as full